bijubayarea/test-terraform-eks-cluster/README.md

 **Step 9:- Initialize the working directory**

-* Run `terraform init` command in the working directory.
-It will download all the necessary providers and all the modules
+* Run `terraform init` command in the working directory, to download all the necessary providers and the modules

 **Step 10:- Create a terraform plan**

-* Run `terraform plan` command in the working directory.
-It will give the execution plan
+* Run `terraform plan` command in the working directory, to display the execution plan

   ```
   Plan: 52 to add, 0 to change, 0 to destroy.